apparentorder/farssh/README.md

 * Currently, FarSSH can be deployed to only one VPC per region per account (deploying multiple times to different regions works fine)
-* This is a brand-new project, so please do use and test it, but keep this in mind before using it in production environments

 ## Future ideas

-* Re-write the client in an actual programming language, because right now it's shell and slow and ugly
 * Add support for starting to actual client programs, something like `farssh psql myDatabase1` to look up the RDS endpoint for `myDatabase1`, establish a tunnel and then execute `psql`
 * Support for multiple VPCs per region
-* Support for IPv6(-only)
 * Optionally use some kind of "reverse SSH", so the FarSSH task does not need a public IP address
 * Enable using existing ECS clusters (possibly including EC2-based)
 * Only half-way through building this I realized that I could have built the same thing for an